CURP: Codebook-based Continuous User Representation for Personalized Generation with LLMs: Detailed Codebook Interpretability Analysis

 \section{Detailed Codebook Interpretability Analysis}

-Table~\ref{tab:pq_indices} provides detailed examples of PQ indices from the News Headline task, demonstrating how the codebook decouples semantic dimensions.
+Table~\ref{tab:pq_indices} provides detailed examples of PQ indices from the LaMP-4, demonstrating how the codebook decouples semantic dimensions.
 All samples share the same indices \textbf{[910, 204]} in subspaces 2 and 3, serving as a semantic anchor for Donald Trump-related content.
 Variations in subspaces 1 and 4 reveal fine-grained semantic distinctions in content type, perspective, sentiment, and stance.

 \textbf{Key Observations:}